tom-seddon/basic_editor/pres/README.md

 3. Do `*MASS !MAKROM`

 You can find a copy of the ROM built from the code as supplied in `../beeb/1/$.ELECTRON`.
+I haven't tested this ROM, just built it.

 `$.!MAKROM` has 3 includes commented out.
 You can find a copy of the ROM built with those commented back in in `../beeb/1/$.ELECTRON2`.
+But it looks like just uncommenting the includes might not be enough.
+There's still some commented-out stuff in `Table2`, for example - I haven't tested this ROM either.

 There's a ROM image on the disk already: `../beeb/1/$.ELK`.
-It doesn't match either of the above.

-I haven't actually tested any of these ROMs yet.
+It doesn't match either of the above, and I haven't tested it.

+# 64tass format source files

+There's a 64tass format source file converted from the BBC files in `butils.s65`.

+To build it, ensure 64tass is on the path, then do `make pres_stuff` from the root of the working copy.
+This will assemble the code and check it matches `$.ELECTRON2` (see above) - the build will fail if it doesn't.

 # Original ROMs